BioAmelie/ISnorm_lili/README.md

 ```{r }
 spike_candidate<-dbscan.pick(dis=gene_dis,ngene=(1:floor(nrow(gene_dis)/25))*5,solution=100)
 ```
-The function `dbscan.pick` returns a list with each element containing a set of candidate IS geneset.
+The function `dbscan.pick` returns a list with each element containing one candidate geneset.
 It require 3 parameters.
 The parameter `dis` specifies the output from `calculate.dis`.
 The parameter `ngene` specifies a series of expected number of IS genes and the parameter `solution` specifies the increasing rate of scanning radius.
 See our article for detailed description of these two parameters.
-Generally there is no need to change them as they works well for almost all datasets.<br><br>
+Generally there is no need to change them.<br><br>
 Then we normalize the matrix with each candidate set:
 ```{r }
 candidate_res<-candidate.norm(mat=mat,spike_candidate=spike_candidate,ncore=4)